How to become

 Work

-You could start as an animation 'runner' and work your way up to:
+You could start as an animation runner with a company and with further training, work your way up to a digital painter, assistant animator, then animator.

 Volunteering